Prajktaa/Data-Analytics-Project/README.md

 ---

 ## Tools and Technologies
 - Python (Pandas, NumPy, Matplotlib, Seaborn)
+- SQL(for data cleaning)
 - Power BI  (for visualization)
 - Jupyter Notebook for analysis and reporting